D-Star-AI/dsRAG/docs/concepts/citations.md

 # Citations

 dsRAG's citation system ensures that responses are grounded in your knowledge base content and provides transparency about information sources.
+Citations are included automatically in chat responses.

 ## Overview

 Citations in dsRAG:

 - Track the source of information in responses
 - Include document IDs and page numbers
 - Provide exact quoted text from sources
-- Link back to original documents

 ## Citation Structure

 Each citation includes:

 - `doc_id`: Unique identifier of the source document
 - `page_number`: Page where the information was found (if available)
 - `cited_text`: Exact text containing the cited information